kanovami/Lunar_Q/README.md

 ## Best_fits

-Overview of the ten best-fitting models for Models 1, 2, and 3, and for a reparameterised version of Model 2, where the grain size and grain-boundary viscosity are used instead of the relaxation time $\tau$.
+Overview of the ten best-fitting samples for Models 1, 2, and 3, and for a reparameterised version of Model 2, where the grain size and grain-boundary viscosity are used instead of the relaxation time $\tau$.

 ## MCMC